AppImage/AppImageSpec/draft.md

 ### Metadata

+Setion to be expanded; additional metadata is being discussed on https://github.com/probonopd/AppImageKit/issues/59

 #### <a name="updateinformation"></a>Update information

 An AppImage **MAY** have update information embedded for exactly one transport mechanism.
 The location in which this information is stored is defined by the [image format](#image-format).
 Currently two transport mechanisms are available, but only one can be used for each given AppImage: